 Last year, Heard was granted a restraining order against Depp.
 Court documents obtained during that time showed that Heard had claimed that, "During the entirety of our relationship, Johnny has been verbally and physically abusive to me."
 The couple's friend, iO Tillet Wright (who has since cut ties with Depp, but remains close with Heard), confirmed Heard's account of abuse and said he witnessed it, even calling the police.

-Last fall, a video was released which showed footage of Depp being both verbally and physically violent.
+Last autumn, a video was released which showed footage of Depp being both verbally and physically violent.
 In the video, Depp can be heard yelling, "Did something happen to you this morning?
 I don't think so!" before smashing a wine bottle and muttering, "You want to see crazy, I'll give you fucking crazy."
-At another point last year, text messages alleged to be between Heard and Depp's assistant were released that appeared to show the assistant apologizing to Heard for a physical assault on Depp's part, saying, "When I told him he kicked you, he cried.
+At another point last year, text messages alleged to be between Heard and Depp's assistant were released that appeared to show the assistant apologising to Heard for a physical assault on Depp's part, saying, "When I told him he kicked you, he cried.
 It was disgusting.
 And he knows it.
 He's a little lost boy.
 And needs all the help he can get.
 He is so very sorry, as he should be."
 Heard responds by alluding to previous incidents.
 Depp's representatives claimed the messages were manufactured.

 In the recent court documents obtained by People, Depp's former business managers confirm the texts were real.
 “TMG is informed and believes that Depp knew full well that the text messages were genuine, but pressured and berated his assistant to falsely challenge the texts publicly," the documents say.